FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 ATP stands for Accord Transport Perissable – an international agreement that sets the requirements for the Transport of perishable food regulates (e.g. meat, fish, dairy products).

-A ATP-tested refrigerated body meets the following requirements:
+A ATP-tested refrigerated body or panelvan meets the following requirements:

 proven Isolationswerte (K-Factor)